cnolimit/pleo-challenge/README.md

 ### Proudest Area

-I enjoyed create the UI as well as creating test to try and cover all of the set requirements
+I enjoyed creating the UI as well as creating test to try and cover all of the set requirements